 The granting of the waiver would not constitute a waiver of any statutory requirements.

 Waiver of Security Requirements.
-Any waiver of security requirements under 935 CMR 501.820, shall be requested under 935 CMR 501.110(2)(b).
+Any waiver of security requirements under 935 CMR 501.820: Confidentiality, shall be requested under 935 CMR 501.110(2)(b).

 An adverse decision on a waiver request does not entitle an applicant or Licensee to a hearing or judicial review.